crispinb/cvcap/doc/sync.md

   Will try the latter first in any case.
 We want clients to operate primarily from the database, so it's inherently simple to sync via the db.

- * sqlite via Diesel or SQLx?

-   Diesel tempting because it seems to be widely used and has good docs and isn't async.
-But I'll try SQLx's sql-centric approach first.
-There's enough to learn in Rust as it is without replacing SQL with an idiosyncratic ORM languageish.

  # Refs

  * https://unterwaditzer.net/2016/sync-algorithm